 I want to hear him talk about actually limiting the size and scope of federal government.

-I mean, as a conservative, that's what I want to hear more from him.
+As a conservative, that's what I want to hear more from him.

-One of the things he said to me goes, I've watched you over the years talk about the Penny Plan.
+One of the things he said to me goes, I've watched you over the years talk about the penny plan.

-I like the Penny Plan.
+I like the penny plan.

-You know, he didn't say he'd endorse it, but he said he liked it.
+Now, he didn't say he'd endorse it, but he said he liked it.

-And he says he likes a lot of things and then he changes.
+And he says he likes a lot of things, and then he changes.

 I still think he's better than Hillary Clinton.